Explore MySQL: A Beginner’s Journey into Database Internals

 🌟 Explore MySQL: A Beginner-Friendly Course (50 Lessons)

-A step-by-step journey to help you understand how MySQL works from the inside out.
+Take a step-by-step journey to understand how MySQL works from the inside out, from simple queries to advanced internal mechanisms.

 🎓 About the Course